 London W1S 3DX

-Shayne Oliver of Helmut Lang recently commissioned New York City-based artist Rose Salane to create sculptures inspired by the label’s Spring/Summer 2018 accessories.
-Salane’s signature sculptures are normally placed beside or affixed to a particular subject, offering new interpretations of both the artwork and the item it’s associated with.
+Shayne Oliver of Helmut Lang recently commissioned an independent New York City-based artist to create sculptures inspired by the label’s Spring/Summer 2018 accessories.
+The signature sculptures are normally placed beside or affixed to a particular subject, offering new interpretations of both the artwork and the item it’s associated with.
 The collaborative art objects are currently on display at Helmut Lang’s U.S. stores.
-Visit Rose Salane’s official website to learn more about her work.
+Visit Helmut Lang for more details.

 Chaz Bear of Toro Y Moi Prepares Vibrant Artwork for New LA Exhibit

 Chazwick “Chaz” Bear of Toro Y Moi is hard at work preparing for a new solo exhibit at New Image Art in Los Angeles, California.
 Titled “Solidify The Gesture,” the presentation is comprised of abstract paintings alongside mixed media works that draw inspiration from 1950s Abstract Expressionism and early 1960s Pop Art works.
 The exhibit is set to launch on January 13 up until February 10.
 Visit New Image Art’s official website to learn more.

 New Image Art